The Housing and Ageing Alliance

 At a time of unprecedented demographic change, it is critical that housing, planning, health and social care policies address population ageing.
 Our manifesto sets out a range of key proposals to ensure that all related policies aim to enable older people to live independently where they choose and provides the evidence why this cannot be ignored.
 Read the HAA manifesto and call for action.

-The Housing and Ageing Alliance is launching a series of policy papers to stimulate debate and a coherent policy response to the critical issue of demographic change and housing.
+The Housing and Ageing Alliance has launched a series of policy papers to stimulate debate and a coherent policy response to the critical issue of demographic change and housing.

 The first two papers are now available (click on their titles to download):